YTomar79/Adaptive-Algorithm/README.md

 ## Important Notes

 1. The algorithm was trained in Qiskit's 1.2.4 version.
-However, the testing script uses the most recent Qiskit version to use `backend.refresh()`.
+However, the testing script uses a more recent of Qiskit (1.3.2) to allow use of `backend.refresh()`.
 2. The **raw** test results are also included in my repository.
 3. Model weights and policy are included in the test file.